AnubhavGitHub07/HealthLens/README.md

 ## 💡 Solution

-**MediChat Pro** bridges the gap between complex medical data and patient understanding.
+**HealthLens** bridges the gap between complex medical data and patient understanding.
 Users simply upload their medical report, and our AI-powered system delivers:

 - 🔍 **Plain-language explanations** of every finding
 - ⚠️ **Risk assessments** with color-coded severity levels